KirtiJha/langgraph-mcp-studio/README.md

 4. Watch as the AI executes tools and provides responses
 5. Expand the "Tools Used" section to see detailed execution information

-### Converting APIs to MCP Servers
+### Converting APIs to MCP Servers (Key Feature)

+**The fastest way to expand your AI assistant's capabilities:**

-1. Navigate to the "API to MCP" tab
+1. **Navigate** to the "Public APIs" tab
-2. Click "Build New API to MCP Server"
-3. Fill in the API details:
-   - **API Name**: A friendly name for your API
-   - **Base URL**: The base URL of the REST API
-   - **Endpoints**: Define the API endpoints and their parameters
-4. Generate the MCP server code
+2. **Browse or Search** for APIs by category, name, or functionality
+3. **View Details** to see available endpoints and documentation
+4. **Test Endpoints** to ensure the API works as expected
+5. **Convert to MCP** with one click - generates a complete TypeScript MCP server
-5. The generated server will be saved and can be started directly from the interface
+6. **Start the Server** directly from the API management interface
+7. **Use in Chat** - the API endpoints are now available as tools for your AI assistant

+**Example Workflow:**
+- Find "OpenWeatherMap API" → Test weather endpoint → Convert to MCP → Ask AI "What's the weather in Tokyo?"
+- Find "Language Translation API" → Test translation → Convert to MCP → Ask AI "Translate 'Hello' to French"

 ## Configuration